 It helped that the same man (played by Michael Badalucco from The Practice) stood up to his neighbors, who were about two steps away from kicking down the door of the girl's apartment to get at the mother.

-The neighbors were trying to get the mother because they thought she badgered a pregnant girl, a friend of the daughter's responsible for the pregnancy pact and the cause of everything, into hanging herself in her room.
+The neighbors were trying to get the mother because they thought she badgered a pregnant girl, a friend of the daughter's responsible for the pregnancy pact and the cause of everything, into hanging herself in her room, which isn't exactly a situation that would bring out that much sympathy.

 Another episode has Munch tracking down a serial killer.
 After they catch him, Munch goes to visit the one that got away, and tells her "You can turn off your lights tonight."